Friday, December 15, 12-8 pm

-Please join us in the Atrium at 500 Seneca for our 1st Annual Winter Art Market, featuring local talents: Mary Begley, Karmia Bondi, Kristin Brandi, Jack Edson, Cynnie Gaasch, Sara Goldhawk, Tosha Groves, Michael Mykola Haleta, Ani Hoover, Marissa Lehner, Junko McGee, Cassi Ott, Tara Sasiadek, Dana Saylor, Zach Shaw, Maddie Gerig Shelly, Starlight Studio, Esther Baum-Taylor, Chuck Tingley and Alexa & Edreys Wajed.
+Please join us in the Atrium at 500 Seneca for our 1st Annual Winter Art Market, featuring local talents: Mary Begley, Karmia Bondi, Kristin Brandi, Claudia Carballada, Jack Edson, Cynnie Gaasch, Sara Goldhawk, Tosha Groves, Michael Mykola Haleta, Ani Hoover, Marissa Lehner, Junko McGee, Michael Mulley/Queen City Gallery, Cassi Ott, Tara Sasiadek, Dana Saylor, Katie Sehr, Zach Shaw, Maddie Gerig Shelly, Starlight Studio, Esther Baum-Taylor, Annette Daniels-Taylor, Chuck Tingley, and Alexa & Edreys Wajed.
 These local artists will be selling their wares, everything from paintings, collages & drawings, to small sculptures, jewelry, ceramics, photography, clothing, and more.
 From 5-8pm, ABCDJ will be playing some relaxing, fun tunes and there will be snacks and beverages available.
 This event is free and open to the public.
 For more information, check out the Facebook Event Page.

 Saturday, November 18, 7-9pm